m8pple/arch2-2016-cw/README.md

     |
     +-(anything else you want, but it won't be available in the environment)

-I accept that it is a bit painful making sure you get exactly the right base directory in a zip, so during assessment I will go looking for mips.h, and will use that to anchor the rest of the directory tree.

 Your submitted code will need to work within the compilation environment specified later on (another part of the specification).
 The file names and